-NOTE-This does not actually impose any restrictions on how unpacked arrays are implemented; it only says an array that does not satisfy this condition shall not be passed as an actual argument for the formal argument which is a sized array; it can be passed, however, for unsized (i.e., open) array.
+NOTE-This does not actually impose any restrictions on how unpacked arrays are implemented; it only says an array that does not satisfy this condition shall not be passed as an actual argument for a formal argument which is a sized array; it can be passed, however, for a formal argument which is an unsized (i.e., open) array.
 Therefore, the correctness of an actual argument might be implementation-dependent.
 Nevertheless, an open array provides an implementation-independent solution; this seems to be a reasonable trade-off.